Wed. 25

 As Europe’s population continues to age, the demand for long-term care (LTC) is becoming one of the most pressing challenges for the continent.
 Addressing this issue is critical for ensuring both the sustainability of healthcare systems and social cohesion across member states.
 Recent initiatives such as the 2022 European Care Strategy and the Council Recommendation on LTC have set important foundations, but much work remains to ensure that care systems are both inclusive and resilient.
 Defining a continuous care model, setting common quality standards, and exploring opportunities for public-private collaboration, while also considering the role of data in shaping more effective policies, remain central in this debate.
 With the goal of advancing a shared European approach to LTC that guarantees accessibility, quality, and sustainability for all, it is crucial to explore innovative avenues for addressing these challenges.

-Closing Remarks by Commissioner Šuica for the Mediterranean
+Fireside Chat by Dubravka Šuica, Commissioner for the Mediterranean

 Cocktail Reception